Universal-Connect-Project/ucw-app/README.md

-# Universal Connect Widget (Application)
+# Universal Connect Widget

-This repo is a monorepo, which contains the pieces that make up the Universal Connect Application.
-It is a full-stack application which anyone can clone and self-host as a way to serve the connect widget via a url which can then be loaded into an iframe.
+This repository is a monorepo, which contains the pieces that make up the Universal Connect Application.
+It is a full-stack application, which anyone can clone and self-host as a way to serve the connect widget via a URL, which can then be loaded into an iframe.
+Due to the nature of the architecture, it is language-agnostic.

 ## Table of Contents
 - [Documentation](#documentation)